 In Florida, there are exemptions granted by Florida Statute 222 and the Florida Constitution that protect your house, IRA's, retirement plans, household goods, furnishings, autos and other personal items.
-In Chapter 13, even if the value of your property is more than the exemptions protect, you can usually keep what you own by paying the trustee on the value of the non-exempt portion of the property.Myth 4: My Friends and Family Will Find Out About My Bankruptcy.
+In Chapter 13, even if the value of your property is more than the exemptions protect, you can usually keep what you own by paying the trustee on the value of the non-exempt portion of the property.Myth 4: My Friends and Family Will Find Out About My Bankruptcy

 In the majority of cases, unless you choose to tell your employer that you filed bankruptcy, they will not find out.
-Even if they do find out, employers are not allowed to fire someone for filing bankruptcy.Myth 7: You can only file bankruptcy once.
-IF you've already filed bankruptcy once before, there are rules regarding when you can file again, you do not automatically lose the eligibility to file a second time.Myth 8: It is no longer beneficial to file bankruptcy under the new laws (BAPCPA).
+Even if they do find out, employers are not allowed to fire someone for filing bankruptcy.Myth 7: You can Only File Bankruptcy Once

+IF you've already filed bankruptcy once before, there are rules regarding when you can file again, you do not automatically lose the eligibility to file a second time simply because you filed once in your life.Myth 8: It is Better to do Debt Consolidation Than Bankruptcy

-The Bankruptcy Law Firm of Clare Casas handles bankruptcy cases in Miami, Hollywood, Fort Lauderdale, Plantation, Pembroke Pines, Sunrise, Cooper City, Coconut Creek, Davie, Dania, Deerfield Beach, Hollywood, Hallandale, Inverrary, Lauderdale-By-The-Sea, Lauderdale Lakes, Lauderhill, Margate, Lighthouse Point, North Lauderdale, Miramar, Oakland Park, Pembroke Park, Tamarac, Weston, Wilton Manors, Pompano, Coral Springs, Boca Raton, Delray and South Florida.
+The Bankruptcy Law Firm of Clare Casas handles bankruptcy cases in Hollywood, Fort Lauderdale, Plantation, Pembroke Pines, Sunrise, Cooper City, Coconut Creek, Davie, Dania, Deerfield Beach, Hollywood, Hallandale, Inverrary, Lauderdale-By-The-Sea, Lauderdale Lakes, Lauderhill, Margate, Lighthouse Point, North Lauderdale, Miramar, Oakland Park, Pembroke Park, Tamarac, Weston, Wilton Manors, Pompano, Coral Springs, Boca Raton, Delray and South Florida.